Nalanda-Labs/kunjika/backend/README.md

 Then `cargo build && cargo watch -x 'run -- -v 2 -c template.json'` will get the backend up and running.

+Make sure to run the migrations.
+There is no script at the moment as entire schema is in one file.
+You will also need to setup three materialized view refresh scripts in tools directory.

 ## Details

 This is backend for Kunjika, a minimal QA or forum.
 This backend is written using `Rust + ntex`